threefoldfoundation/info_sdk/src/evdc/evdc_wallet_transfer.md

 ![](import_account.png)

-You now have successfully imported your eVDC Wallet into Stellar wallet.
+Congratulations.
+You now have successfully imported your eVDC Wallet into Solar wallet.